 If your neck pain is the result of a herniated disc or degenerative disc disease, then conservative treatments may provide only temporary relief.
-Consulting with an orthopedic doctor can provide minimally invasive options that boast successful results.
+Consulting with an orthopedic doctor can provide minimally invasive options, such as microdiscectomy, that boast successful results.

 You know you want the best treatment, but all the complex medical jargon can be overwhelming.
 Understanding the common procedures for neck pain is crucial to making an informed decision about your treatment.